Crittall windows – everything you need to know about steel frames

 Priced at about £2,700 per sq m, authentic steel Crittall windows don't come cheap, but will create an instant high-end look in your home.
 For those on a tighter budget aluminium Crittall doors do exist, and although they're not the same quality, they are much more cost-effective and have quicker lead times, which impacts less on the building schedule.

-Where should I buy Crittall windows?
+Where should I buy Crittall windows or steel framed windows?

-Search online for a certified member of the Steel Window Association near you.
+Crittall windows can only be purchased from Crittall Windows Ltd. However, for alternatives you can search online for a certified member of the Steel Window Association near you.
 This trade organisation offers lots of information and is happy to answer questions.

 'We recommend products that are made from recycled steel and fully recyclable themselves, as well as being slim, strong and durable,' says the association's spokesperson, Darren Lloyd.